-Defined Benefit Supplement Program - This bill requires the Board to establish and administer a supplemental benefit program for service in excess of 1.000 years of service per school year.
-For each member with earnings for service in excess of full-time, the member and employer contributions would be credited to the supplemental program.
+• DBS Program - This bill requires the Board to establish and administer a DBS Program for service in excess of 1.000 year of service per school year and lump sum payments (such as compensation for achieving certification from a National Board).
+The DBS Program would be patterned after the CB Benefit Program for purposes of administration of the member's supplement accounts.
+For each member with earnings for service in excess of full-time, the member and employer contributions would be credited to a Defined Benefit Supplement account within the Gain and Loss Reserve, a segregated account within the Teachers' Retirement Fund.
+Contributions would be credited with interest at a guaranteed minimum rate.
 The balance in the account would be available to the member upon retirement or separation.
+This program would become effective July 1, 2002.